SaaS Management

 When your business is centered around a software asset management strategy, you’ll have the right tools and processes in place to make better software licensing decisions that not only boost your team’s productivity but also lower costs.

-• Software audits: Vendors often carry out software compliance audits to be sure your team is using the specific application correctly.
-If you’re not compliant, excerpt a fee or penalty to come your way.
+Vendors often carry out software compliance audits to be sure your team is using the specific application correctly.
+If you’re not compliant, expect a fee or penalty to come your way.

 Software asset management is an enormous undertaking for any business.
 Tracking how much software exists within a company, which employees use it, what the contract dictates, whether the company is compliant, when renewals take place, and how much is being spent on software is exhausting.
 It is bound to become nearly impossible in a complex enterprise company.